-Pangolins are known as the guardians of the forest, because they protect forests from termite destruction, maintaining a balanced ecosystem.
+Pangolins are known as the guardians of the forest because they protect forests from termite destruction, maintaining a balanced ecosystem.

 Big appetite: Small as they appear, an adult pangolin weighing 6.6 pounds can consume more than 0.66 pounds of termites in one meal.
 Thanks to their big appetite, one pangolin can protect an area as large as 31 football fields (41 acres) from termite destruction.

 Impenetrable defense: A pangolin’s scales weigh approximately 20 percent of its total mass.
-These solid scales are their “weapon”.
+These solid scales are their “weapon.”
 When threatened, pangolins will quickly curl up into a tight ball, and by tucking face under tail, their overlapping scales serve as a tough armor.

 Being eaten to extinction: Pangolins are the world’s only scaly mammals.
-Many Asian cultures incorrectly believe their scales have medicinal and magical properties causing a huge demand on the black market.
+Many Asian cultures incorrectly believe their scales have medicinal and magical properties, causing a huge demand on the black market.

 Saving the endangered pangolins: Of the eight pangolins species, four are found in Asia and four in Africa.
 All eight species are listed under Appendix I (threatened with extinction) in the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITIES).

-Awareness is critical: Recognizing the need for drastic action to protect pangolins, The Nature Conservancy is working with local and international partners to raise public awareness on saving pangolins and fighting against its illegal trade.
+Awareness is critical: Recognizing the need for drastic action to protect pangolins, The Nature Conservancy is working with local and international partners to raise public awareness on saving pangolins and fighting against their illegal trade.
 In 2016, we partnered with WildAid to produce a PSA featuring Chinese celebrity Angelababy.

 Spreading the word: We are also working with renowned wildlife photographers Suzi Eszterhas, Xiao Shibai and Jak Wonderly to capture pangolins’ precious moments in wildlife rescue centers in China, Singapore and Vietnam.
 These photographs have become important assets for our public education and engagement programs.